May 2024

 Custom-made orthotics are frequently prescribed for children to address various foot and lower limb issues.
 These specialized shoe inserts are tailored to each child's unique needs, correcting biomechanical imbalances and providing support where necessary.
 Orthotics may be needed to manage conditions like flat feet, overpronation, or foot deformities, ensuring proper alignment and preventing discomfort or injury.
 Involving parents in the orthotic prescription process is important for successful treatment.
 Educating parents about the benefits of orthotics and the importance of compliance ensures they understand their child's needs and can support treatment adherence.
 Follow-up appointments are critical to monitor progress, make adjustments as needed, and address any concerns.
 Encouraging compliance in wearing orthotics among children can be facilitated by involving them in the selection process, ensuring comfort and style preferences are considered.
 Additionally, positive reinforcement, praise for wearing orthotics consistently, and integrating them into daily routines can help foster acceptance and compliance.
 Fortunately, many children find orthotics comfortable and appreciate the support they provide for their active lifestyles.
 If your child has foot problems, it is suggested that you schedule an appointment with a podiatrist for diagnosis and care, in addition to discussing whether custom orthotics may provide relief.

-If you are having discomfort in your feet and would like to try orthotics, contact one of our podiatrists from Port Richmond Family Footcare.
-Our doctors can provide the care you need to keep you pain-free and on your feet.
+If you are having discomfort in your feet and would like to try orthotics, contact Steven Spivak, DPM from Mount Holly Family Footcare.
+Our doctor can provide the care you need to keep you pain-free and on your feet.

 What Are Orthotics?